Celtic’s Daizen Maeda and Callum McGregor in running for Old Firm derby returns

 “I will probably have a chat with him when he lands and see how he feels.
 He definitely won’t start, but he has a chance for the squad.
 We will just see how he is.”

-Postecoglou is resigned to being without Tom Rogic for the visit of Rangers.

-Rogic’s Australia team kick off against Oman in Muscat at 4pm on Tuesday UK time.
+Postecoglou had resigned himself to being without Tom Rogic before Australia kicked off against Oman at 4pm on Tuesday UK time.

 Postecoglou said: “Tommy will play (for Australia).
 He will play 90 minutes so you can pretty much rule him out.”